 - Every time you successfully CC a target, the CC Count is increased.

-- If a CC is blocked, either with resistances or super armor/frontal guard/invincibility then it is not included towards the CC Count
+- If a CC is blocked, either with resistances or super armor/frontal guard/invincibility then it is not included in the CC Count

-- If the target is not effected by CC for 5 seconds, the count is reset to 0.
+- If the target is not affected by CC for 5 seconds, the count is reset to 0.

 - Air Smash can only be used if the target is floating

 - Down Smash can only be used if the target is already on the floor and has other conditions as well as a 30% success chance so you should avoid using them regularly in combos.